VUEngine/vuengine.github.io/documentation/user-guide/physics.md

 };
 ```

-In order to reduce the number of collision checks as much as possible, the `Collider` can be configured to be passive: it doesn’t check for collisions itself, but others can still check for collisions against it.
-Another property used to improve performance is the layers in which a `Collider` logically exists.
+In order to reduce the number of collision checks as much as possible, the [Collider](/documentation/api/class-collider/) can be configured to be passive: it doesn’t check for collisions itself, but others can still check for collisions against it.
+Another property used to improve performance is the layers in which a [Collider](/documentation/api/class-collider/) logically exists.
 This, in conjunction with the property that defines layers to ignore when checking for collisions, helps to reduce the number of tests per game cycle.
-For example, A solid `Particle` might need to bounce when colliding with the floor, but it doesn’t need to test if it collides with an item; in this case, the item’s `Collider` may be set to live in a collision layer that the `Particle`’s collider ignores.
+For example, A solid [Particle](/documentation/api/class-particle/) might need to bounce when colliding with the floor, but it doesn’t need to test if it collides with an item; in this case, the item’s [Collider](/documentation/api/class-collider/) may be set to live in a collision layer that the [Particle](/documentation/api/class-particle/)’s collider ignores.

-Besides memory and performance, there are no other limitations with regards to how many `Collider`s can be added to the same `Entity`.
+Besides memory and performance, there are no other limitations with regards to how many [Collider](/documentation/api/class-collider/)s can be added to the same [Entity](/documentation/api/class-entity/).

-Collision as processed by overriding the following `Entity`'s methods:
+Collision as processed by overriding the following [Entity](/documentation/api/class-entity/)'s methods:

 ```cpp
     /// Process a newly detected collision by one of the component colliders.